 ITEM 2.
-UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS.

-In March 2011, we issued 5,000 shares of our common stock to a consultant as payment for their consulting expenses.
+In March 2012, we issued 5,000 shares of our common stock to a consultant as payment for his consulting expenses.
 The issuance of shares of our common stock in settlement of these accounts was made pursuant to Section 4(2) and Rule 506 of the Securities Act of 1933, as amended.

-In February 2011, we issued 5,000 shares of our common stock to a consultant as payment for his consulting expenses.
-The issuance of shares of our common stock in settlement of these accounts was made pursuant to Section 4(2) and Rule 506 of the Securities Act of 1933, as amended
+In February 2012, we issued 5,000 shares of our common stock to a consultant as payment for his consulting expenses.
+The issuance of shares of our common stock in settlement of these accounts was made pursuant to Section 4(2) and Rule 506 of the Securities Act of 1933, as amended.

-In January 2011, we issued 55,000 shares of our common stock to several consultants as payment for their consulting expenses.
+In January 2012, we issued 5,000 shares of our common stock to a consultant as payment for his consulting expenses.
 The issuance of shares of our common stock in settlement of these accounts was made pursuant to Section 4(2) and Rule 506 of the Securities Act of 1933, as amended.

 ITEM 3.
-DEFAULTS UPON SENIOR SECURITIES
+DEFAULTS UPON SENIOR SECURITIES.

 Pursuant to the terms of the Certificate of Designations, Rights and Preferences of our Series A Cumulative Convertible Preferred Stock, we are required to pay dividends in cash or shares of our common stock, semi-annually, at the rate of 6% per annum.
 If funds are not currently available to pay cash dividends or if a cash payment of dividends would be impermissible under Delaware law, we may in certain circumstances pay such dividends in shares of the Company's common stock.
-In order to pay such dividends in shares of the Company's common stock.
-In order to pay such dividend shares, the resale must be permissible subject to an exemption from registration, or the respective holders of Series A Preferred Stock must agree to accept restricted common stock as payment of such dividends.
-In the event none of these three circumstances are met, and the dividends have not been paid in cash or shares of the Company's common stock.
-The Company has accrued as of March 31, 2011, dividends payable in the aggregate amount of \$4,941,000.
+In order to pay such dividends in shares of the Company's common stock, there must either be an effective registration statement covering the resale of the dividend shares, the resale must be permissible subject to an exemption from registration, or the respective holders of Series A Preferred Stock must agree to accept restricted common stock as payment of such dividends.
+In the event none of these three circumstances are met, and the dividends have not been paid in cash or shares of the Company's common stock, the dividends shall continue to accrue until they are paid in cash or shares of the Company's common stock.
+The Company has accrued as of March 31, 2012, dividends payable in the aggregate amount of \$7,000,000.

 Pursuant to the terms of an Investor Rights Agreement with the purchasers of Series A Preferred Stock, the Company is required to maintain an effective registration statement with respect to certain shares issuable upon conversion of our outstanding preferred stock.
-As of March 31, 2011, the Securities and Exchange Commission had not yet declared a registration statement effective with respect to all of the shares covered by the Investor Rights Agreement, and as a result, we have accrued as of March 31, 2011, \$857,000 in liquidated damages.
+As of March 31, 2012, the SEC had not yet declared a registration statement effective with respect to all of the shares covered by the Investor Rights Agreement, and as a result, we have accrued as of March 31, 2012, \$857,000 in liquidated damages.
 A registration statement filed by us relating to a portion of such securities was declared effective on November 13, 2008.

 ITEM 4.
-REMOVED AND RESERVED
+[REMOVED AND RESERVED.]

-ITEM 5.
-OTHER INFORMATION
+ITEM 5.OTHER INFORMATION.